 iptables and IPVS are supported.

-Add labels to nodes in the cluster.
+Add labels to cluster nodes.
 Enter a key and a value, and then click Add.

 If you select Select Key, you can use a key that is created in the Key Management Service (KMS) console to encrypt Kubernetes Secrets.
 For more information about how to configure Secret encryption, see Use KMS to encrypt Secrets.